Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ### 1.3 Configure Port Forwarding

 **Find DGX Spark’s LAN IP**
-- Log in to the router settings page, locate the internal IP of device spark-xxxx (192.168.x.x), and make a note of it.
+- Log in to the router settings page, locate the intranet IP address of device spark-xxxx (192.168.x.x), and make a note of it.

 **PPPoE login ISP to obtain the fixed Public IP**
 (Usually under router settings page: `Main Page` → `WAN` → `WAN Setting`)